-She exhibited work with the Vancouver Sketch Club in at least 1920, according to a review of the exhibition, and also at the Vancouver Exhibition in 1925.
+She exhibited work with the Vancouver Sketch Club from at least 1917 to 1920, according to reviews of the exhibitions, and also at the Vancouver Exhibition in 1925.

 B.C.
-Vital Statistics on-lines gives the information that Edith Wrigley died in Vancouver at age 76 on April 17 1939, possibly the artist.
+Vital Statistics on-lines gives the information that Edith Wrigley died in Vancouver at age 76 on April 17 1939, probably the artist.

 |1921 Sept.
 19 - 24||BCSFA 13th Annual Exhibition||Dorothy Perkins|